 How to get a virtual credit card

-Aside from prepaid cards, some credit card issuers provide a temporary virtual card for you to use once you've been approved for a typical card.
-Different issuers have different policies about this, but Wealthsimple offers instant approval and near-instant access to your virtual credit card.
+Wealthsimple offers instant approval and near-instant access to your virtual credit card.
 Your physical card will be sent to you in the mail.

 There are also a few banks and issuers that provide virtual credit cards only for commercial and/or business clients.
 RBC, for instance, has an RBC Commercial credit card program that allows clients to create single or multiple-use virtual credit cards for their employees.

-Even if your credit card issuer doesn't offer a virtual credit card, you almost always have the option of adding it to a digital wallet.
+And don't forget – even if your credit card issuer doesn't offer a virtual credit card, you almost always have the option of adding it to a digital wallet.

 Pros and cons of virtual credit cards in Canada